1rhino2/RhinoC2/README.md

 ## v1.1.0

-A modular C2 framework written in Go for security testing and red team operations.
+A modular command and control framework built in Go for penetration testing and authorized red team operations.
+Features encrypted agent communications, multi-session management, privilege detection, and a clean web interface for operator control.

 ## What is this?